1. 3D & Motion Graphics

 Step 9

-You need to tweak the X Rotation value a bit to match the
+You need to tweak the X Rotation value a bit to match theorientation of the truck wheel.

 4. Applying Lights and Shadow